isaacki1003/Portfolio/content/featured/HalcyonTheme/index.md

   - Render
 ---

-Our project replicates Yelp, a review site enabling users to create and review businesses.
+This project replicates Yelp, a review site enabling users to create and review businesses.
 It integrates Google Maps for location, search and directions.
 The platform is user-friendly, easy to navigate and has powerful search capabilities, catering to both businesses and consumers.